totallynotdavid/megaloader/docs/megaloader/guide/cli.md

 # CLI

-The Megaloader CLI provides terminal access to extraction and downloading.
-It's a thin wrapper around the core library with progress tracking and organized output.
+Megaloader is a yet another command-line tool that downloads files from public share links.
+It's a thin wrapper around the core megaloader library.

 ## Installation